Chapter 5 Modeling Claim Severity

 Similarly, with left-censoring, we record the larger of a variable of interest and a censoring variable.
 If \(C_L\) is used to represent the censoring amount, we record \(X_L^{\ast}= \max(X, C_L)\) along with the censoring indicator \(\delta_L= I(X > C_L)\).

-As an example, you got a brief introduction to reinsurance (insurance for insurers) in Section ?? and will see more in Chapter 13.
+As an example, we gave a brief introduction to reinsurance (insurance for insurers) in Section 5.1.4 and more is given in Chapter 13.
 Suppose a reinsurer will cover insurer losses greater than \(C_L\); this means that the reinsurer is responsible for the excess of \(X_L^{\ast}\) over \(C_L\).
 Using notation, the loss of the reinsurer is \(Y = X_L^{\ast} - C_L\).
 To see this, first consider the case where the policyholder loss \(X < C_L\).
 Then, the insurer will pay the entire claim and \(Y =C_L- C_L=0\), no loss for the reinsurer.
 For contrast, if the loss \(X \ge C_L\), then \(Y = X-C_L\) represents the reinsurer’s retained claims.
 Put another way, if a loss occurs, the reinsurer records the actual amount if it exceeds the limit \(C_L\) and otherwise it only records that it had a loss of \(0\).

 5.2.3 Truncated Data